eugenia1984/english/glossary.md

 - **workload**: refers to the total amount of work assigned to someone.
 For example: `His workload increased after two colleagues left the company`. -> This means he has more tasks to complete because fewer people are available.

 - **workmate**: refers to someone you work with.
 It's another word for colleague or co-worker.
 This person is someone you probably see regularly at your job or workplace.

 - **work smoothly**:  it means that something happens without difficulties or interruptions.
 Smoothly comes from smooth, which describes something without roughness or obstacles, but they are used in different contexts.
-For example:

-`The table has a smooth surface`. -> This describes the table as having no rough areas.
+For example: `The table has a smooth surface`. -> This describes the table as having no rough areas.

-`The software update helped the system run more smoothly`. -> This means the system now operates with fewer issues.

 - **would like**: is used to express a desire or wish in a polite way.
 For example, `I would like to show you something` indicates a polite intention.
 In spoken English, it's often abbreviated to `I'd`.
 For example, `I'd like to show you something`.
 This abbreviation is very common in everyday conversation.

+- **wrap up**: means to finish or complete something.
+For example: `Let's wrap up this task before lunch`. –> This means to finish the task before lunchtime.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> Y